timothyhahn/jeeveshikedthepct/src/routes/chapters/09-chapter-9.md

 I rushed past Burney Falls State Park, wanting to make up for time spent in town, but still rested at each creek I could, as the heat was oppressive.
 At the final creek for the day, I sat down for dinner and was joined by Rich and Ben, who I last saw early in the desert.
+As we hiked on a bit more, McMansion and Honeybee caught up to us.

-The next day, we were climbing over a ridge, when wildfire smoke overtook us.
+The next day we were climbing over a ridge when wildfire smoke overtook us.
 I checked my phone to learn of the McKinney fire, which had just broken out on the PCT north of us.
 This meant that the rest of Northern California after Soda Springs Road was now effectively closed.
 We digested this information over the next few days while we all made plans on what to do.